stolostron/cluster-keeper/USAGE.md

     creds
         Display credentials for a cluster
     current
-        Display the current kube context
+        Display the current kubeconfig context
     delete
         Delete a cluster by deleting its ClusterClaim disable-schedule